Refer for emergency assessment

 Provide if available

-- Details of any previous joint surgery
+- Details of any previous joint surgery, including when and where procedures were performed

 - Statement about the patient’s interest in having surgical treatment if that is a possible intervention